Evaluation Principles for Life Sciences AI

 For variant interpretation, the analogue is functional validation.
 AlphaMissense (Cheng et al., 2023) is positioned as a research tool partly because the large-scale functional evidence to back its classifications at clinical-decision quality does not yet exist for most variants; using it in care without that evidence would be premature.

-Reproducibility floor: DOME and adjacent standards
+Reporting discipline: DOME and adjacent guidance

 • Data: where the data came from, how it was preprocessed, how it was split, what was held out